 TypeTalk: Finding and Using Alternate Characters

-If you’re using Adobe InDesign CC 2015, you can also take advantage of the Search field near the top of the panel (just under the set of Recently Used glyphs).
+You can also take advantage of the Search field near the top of the panel (just under the set of Recently Used glyphs).

 In InDesign, alternate characters can be applied in multiple ways: either globally by choosing OpenType from the Character or Control panels, or individually from the Glyphs panel.
 If applied globally to any selected text, all available alternates will automatically replace the standard glyphs.
 While this is the fastest and easiest way to apply them, it might not be the best way.
 If the font in question has numerous alternate characters, there might be too many in any given setting, resulting in type that looks fussy and overdone.
 When this is the case, the best way to apply alternate characters is individually via the Glyphs panel.
 This way you have total control over the appearance of your type.
 Keep in mind that when alternates are applied globally, you can always override and replace individual characters using the Glyphs panel.